gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 ## Types

 To attempt this phase you must first have completed the scope analysis.
-Now the symbol table and the ASTs will be decorated with the `type` attribute.
+Now both the symbol table and the ASTs will be decorated with the `type` attribute.

 Here is a proposal of syntax for introducing types in Egg: